Earl Shaffer: Biography

 In 1965 Shaffer hiked in 99 days from Maine to Springer Mountain, which had recently replaced Oglethorpe as the Trail's Georgia end, becoming the first person to claim a complete trip in each direction.

 In 1982, the Appalachian Trail Conference published Shaffer's Walking With Spring commercially; it is now called "a classic trail diary".

 In 1998, he claimed another northward through-hike (at age 79) from May 2 to October 21 (six days past official closing of the state park), in 173 days, for the 50th anniversary of his first one, with David Donaldson (known as "The Spirit of '48").
 He later developed his notes from this trip, under the working title "Ode to the Appalachian Trail", into The Appalachian Trail: Calling Me Back To The Hills.

-Shaffer was diagnosed with liver cancer, and died of its complications soon after on May 5, 2002.
+Shaffer was diagnosed with liver cancer, and died of its complications soon after on May 5, 2002, in Lebanon, Pennsylvania.
 Donaldson, his most recent through-hike companion, was at his bedside.

 On June 17, 2011, he was inducted into the Appalachian Trail Hall of Fame at the Appalachian Trail Museum as a charter member.